Sarim2022/CODSOFT/README.md

-# CODSOFT

 Welcome to the CodSoft repository!
 This repository contains the code for my web development internship projects.
 The projects are organized into three main tasks, each stored in its own folder.

 Folder Structure :
 Task 1: Portfolio Design